 In addition, as required by The Graduate School, at least one (1) member of the committee must be from either another department or a clearly separate field of study within the Duke ECE Department.
 Committees are proposed using the Committee Approval Form.

 Note: While the Graduate School's Committee Approval Form lists a minimum of four (4) committee members, the ECE Department requires five (5) committee members.

 All PhD students must complete two semesters of a Teaching Assistantship (TA) prior to graduation.
 We provide training before you enter an undergraduate classroom for the first time.

-It is expected that the student will complete this requirement sometime during his/her third through the eighth semester.
+The student is expected to complete this requirement sometime during his or her third through the eighth semester.
 Teaching Assistantships will be assigned by the DGS based on the background and interests of the student and the current department needs.